solidusjs/solidus/README.md

 }
 ```

-The context is automatically passed in as `data`, and any changes made to it will be reflected in the context used in the page.
+The context is automatically passed in as `context`, and any changes made to it will be reflected in the context used in the page.

 -----